seL4/sel4-tutorials/tutorials/untyped/untyped.md

 ### Physical memory

-Apart from a small, static amount of kernel memory, all physical memory is managed by user-level in an seL4 system.
+Apart from a small, static amount of kernel memory, all physical memory is managed by user level in an seL4 system.
 Capabilities to objects created by seL4 at boot, as well as the rest of the physical resources managed by seL4, are passed to the root task on start up.

-### Untyped
+### Untyped memory and capabilities

 Excluding the objects used to create the root task, capabilities to all available physical memory are passed to the root task as capabilities to *untyped* memory.
 Untyped memory is a block of contiguous physical memory with a specific size.
+Untyped capabilities are capabilities to untyped memory.
+Untyped capabilities can be *retyped* into kernel objects together with capabilities to them, or into further, usually smaller, untyped capabilities.

-Untyped objects have a boolean property *device* which indicates whether the memory is writable by the kernel or not: if memory is *device* memory, it is not backed by RAM but some other device.
-Device untyped can only be retyped as frame objects (physical memory frames, which can be mapped into virtual memory), and cannot be written to by the kernel.
+Untyped capabilities have a boolean property *device* which indicates whether the memory is writable by the kernel or not: it may not be backed by RAM but some other device, or it may be in an area of RAM not addressable by the kernel.
+Device untyped capabilities can only be retyped intro frame objects (physical memory frames, which can be mapped into virtual memory), and cannot be written to by the kernel.

 ### Initial state